Tap here to get 5 Secrets to Stress Free Dinners

 Notes

 1. We love the tang that the rice wine vinegar brings to this recipe.
 That being said, if it is not something you keep on hand, you can skip it or replace it with 1/2 a teaspoon white vinegar.
-Though it is also great in my Bang Bang Shrimp.
+However, it is also great in my Bang Bang Shrimp.

 2. As you can see from the photos, the garlic and ginger are visible in the final sauce.
-If you would like a sauce that is uniform in color and texture you can replace the fresh ginger and garlic with 1 teaspoon EACH of ground garlic and ground ginger.
+If you would like a sauce that is uniform in color and texture, you can replace the fresh ginger and garlic with 1 teaspoon EACH of ground garlic and ground ginger.

 Serving: 1serving Calories: 227kcal (11%) Carbohydrates: 15g (5%) Protein: 25g (50%) Fat: 7g (11%) Saturated Fat: 1g (6%) Polyunsaturated Fat: 3g Monounsaturated Fat: 2g Cholesterol: 62mg (21%) Sodium: 1031mg (45%) Potassium: 621mg (18%) Fiber: 0.2g (1%) Sugar: 13g (14%) Vitamin A: 46IU (1%) Vitamin C: 1mg (1%) Calcium: 32mg (3%) Iron: 1mg (6%)